 I’m not sure if it’s just this time of the year when I’ve been stuck indoors for months or what, but I’m feeling awfully spendy nowadays.
-Fortunately, this urge doesn’t come up too often.
-Here’s a few items I’ve been looking at for a few months and considering purchasing.
+Fortunately, this spend urge doesn’t come up too often.
+Here are a few items I’ve been looking at for a few months and considering purchasing.

 In late January, I bought myself an expensive toy.
-Now that some time has passed, I am just as happy with my purchase, so I think that this purchase was a good one.
-For most of the other things I’m considering, I think I’ll be happy a month or two afterwards as well.
+Now that some time has passed, I am just as happy with my purchase.
+So I think that this purchase was a good one.
+For most of the other things I’m considering, I think I’ll be happy a month or two afterward as well.
 So, should I just take the plunge?

 As ridiculous as you may think it, we are still tied to one of the major cell phone providers.
-In our case, I don’t think it’s that ridiculous, here’s why: We are a part of a family plan!
+In our case, I don’t think it’s that ridiculous, here’s why.
+We are a part of a family plan!
 We are on my wife’s family’s plan, where there are about 8 phones.
-We split data among the family and are now off the two year cycle of the new phones so our monthly cost is $30-40 per month for both of us.
-With that said, my wife is really suffering through with a 3.5 year old iPhone 6.
+And split data among the family and are now off the two-year cycle of the new phones so our monthly cost is $30-40 per month for both of us.
+With that said, my wife is really suffering through with a 3.5-year-old iPhone 6.
 I’m not sure whether it’s the apps my wife uses, a bad battery or just other forms of planned obsolescence, but her phone is S.L.O.W.
-I’ve got a 2.5 year old iPhone 6S and it might as well be brand new compared to hers.
+I’ve got a 2.5-year-old iPhone 6S and it might as well be brand new compared to hers.

-I’ve heard about the $29 new battery deal from Apple which could fix some problems, but there’s a lot of new technology in the newer phones which is drawing us towards a newer model.
-The difference in the fingerprint recognition on the home button, a much better camera with the ability to do Live Photos (my wife takes all the pictures, naturally), plus more storage capacity, and the additional RAM are some of the main differences important to us.
-Speed, storage and camera quality – that pretty much sums up the differences between phone iterations nowadays doesn’t it?
-Finally, the water resistance of the new iPhones lurk in the back of my mind as a game changer since we have a toddler!
+I’ve heard about the $29 new battery deal from Apple which could fix some problems.
+But there’s a lot of new technology in the newer phones which is drawing us towards a newer model.
+The difference in the fingerprint recognition on the home button, a much better camera with the ability to do Live Photos (my wife takes all the pictures, naturally), plus more storage capacity.
+And the additional RAM are some of the main differences important to us.
+Speed, storage and camera quality.
+That pretty much sums up the differences between phone iterations nowadays doesn’t it?
+Finally, the water resistance of the new iPhones lurk in the back of my mind as a game changer.
+Especially since we have a toddler!

 Jeez, it sounds like I just talked myself into the purchase.
-Beyond the reasons listed above, we’re also planning a vacation for this summer and we’ll need a good camera for the trip.
+We’re also planning a vacation for this summer and we’ll need a good camera for the trip.
 OK, that’s decided; how can we do it in a smart way?

 We don’t need the iPhone X, obviously.
-In looking at the iPhone 8 versus the 7, I don’t see much difference that is worth the higher price tag.
+In looking at the iPhone 8 versus the 7, I don’t see much difference.
 I have a refurbished iPad myself, and there are refurbished iPhone 7’s on Apple’s website.
-Refurbished devices get a new case, screen and battery, plus are double-checked by Apple for quality–AND marked down by 10%!
-Sure, we won’t get the 24 months of interest free financing, but I think the price discount plus the opportunity to walk from our provider at the drop of the hat if something better comes along make the outright purchase of a refurbished phone the best option here.
+Refurbished devices get a new case, screen, and battery, plus are double-checked by Apple for quality–AND marked down by 10%!
+Sure, we won’t get the 24 months of interest-free financing.
+But I think the price discount plus the opportunity to walk from our provider at the drop of the hat if something better comes along make the outright purchase of a refurbished phone the best option here.

 The argument against buying a new laptop is that my wife gets a work computer, I have an iPad, and we have a desktop computer.
 Do we really need another one?
 At this point, I have just been poking around online a little bit and will probably abandon this idea pretty soon.